phoang7/phoang7/README.md

 ## Hi there 👋

-I'm Phillip, a software engineer based in Washington who worked on developing new features for backend services at VMware Cloud on AWS.
+I'm Phillip, a software engineer based in Washington who has worked on developing new features for backend services at VMware Cloud on AWS.

 I have worked primarily in Java and Python and have experience with Spring framework.